-Zara's previous experience includes several years as Head of Research & Product at Lane4 Management Group.
+Zara's previous experience includes several years as Head of Research & Product at Lane4 Management Group (now EY Lane4).
 Prior to that Zara was a Business Manager for Psychology at COPE Ltd, where she conducted training, research and consultancy with a wide range of clients into areas such as managing presenteeism and work-related stress, and also managing a large multi-service occupational health contract for a defence sector client.
 She also worked in the Horizon Scanning team at HSL, using research and tools such as scenario planning to identify and understand the implications of emerging trends for managing future work-related risks to health and wellbeing.

 She has a PhD from Loughborough University, a Masters in Occupational Psychology from Nottingham University, and a BSc (First-class Hons) in Human Psychology from Aston University.

 Zara is a strong advocate of applied research which addresses contemporary business issues, with the aim of improving individual and organisational performance.
 Her primary research interests include:

 - Leadership and Talent Development - applying psychological theory to understand how organisations can develop effective methods of achieving the shift in mindset, skillset and context required to meet the pace of change in modern operating environments.

 - Organisational behaviour and culture change – understanding the role of organisational culture, social norms, behaviours and practices, implicit and explicit beliefs and attitudes in promoting (or inhibiting) organisational behaviour change in relation to key organisational priorities such as diversity and inclusion, health & wellbeing, learning and innovation.

 - Work, Health & Performance – presenteeism and the reciprocal relationships between work, health and performance.

 Zara's PhD focused on the application of the transtheoretical model of behaviour change to organisational change interventions to improve their effectiveness and sustainability.
 She retains an interest in behavioural and organisational change.